WHEN IS THE BEST TIME TO GO?

-For a safer and more confortable dive experience, Socorro Vortex y a Nitrox Only vessel.
+For a safer and more comfortable dive experience, Socorro Vortex is a Nitrox Only vessel.
 The gas mix is complimentary and PADI certification is available on board if needed, at an extra cost.

 IF I COME IN EARLY OR STAY LATER WHAT ABOUT HOTELS?

-Since we are not a travel agency, we cannot book general hotel rooms.
-As of 2018, our host hotels are The One & Only and The Bahia Hotel & Beach House, where we have pre-negotiated special discounted rates for our liveaboard guests.
-Please note that we will send the host hotel reservation link, together with your liveaboard reservation confirmation.
+Since we are not a travel agency, we cannot book hotel rooms.
+As of 2019, our host hotel is The Bahia Hotel & Beach House, where we have pre-negotiated special discounted rates for our liveaboard guests.
+Upon booking your liveaboard reservation, we will send the host hotel reservation link.

 WHAT KIND OF MEALS AND BEVERAGES DO YOU SERVE ONBOARD?